-I have been typing these little love notes to you on Hello Lovely since January 2010, and if you’re reading them, then you already know my favorite magazine (Milieu) and designer (Pamela Pierce).
+I have been typing these little love notes with the occasional Frenglish* on Hello Lovely since January 2010, and if you’re reading them, you may know my favorite magazine (Milieu) and designer (Pamela Pierce).

 Subscribe for a très cinglé low fee HERE.

-*I’m fairly certain Ms. Pierce is not at all impressed with Ms. Hello Lovely’s high school Frenglish folly, but that won’t stop her. **
+*fairly certain Ms. Pierce is not at all impressed with Ms. Lovely’s high school Frenglish…still that won’t deter her. **

-**Low key I may have taken cold medicine prior to penning this post.***
+**Low key, I may have swallowed cold medicine just prior to this posting.***

-***I just asked myself aloud ‘are you crazy with all the internal jibber jabber and Nyquil-induced footnotes?’
-We said nahhhhhhh.****
+***Just queried myself ‘really? with the sharing of your internal jibber jabber and Nyquil-induced footnotes?’
+We said oui.****

-For the Love of BBQ, Pull Yourself Together
+For the Love of BBQ, Pull Yerself Together

-This creative’s leap of faith brought blessedly beautiful bespoke luxe to newstands and to our famished souls.
-(Surely no one else dared to dream of creating an interiors mag at a time publishing houses were shrinking or disappearing!)
+Pam’s leap of faith continues to bring blessedly beautiful bespoke luxe to newsstands and famished souls around the globe.
+(Surely few would dare to dream of creating an interiors mag at a time publishing houses were gone like the wind!)